acceleraate/zoom-contact-center-shopify-accelerator/docs/step-6.md

 var_get()["global_custom.accShopify.errorMessage"];
 ```

-A full list of error codes and troubleshooting steps is provided in [Step 5 - Testing the Shopify Accelerator - Troubleshooting](step-5.md#troubleshooting)
+A full list of error codes and troubleshooting steps is provided in [Step 5 - Testing the Shopify Accelerator - Error Codes](step-5.md#error-codes)

 ## Post Processing